BenBowers/MWAtdr/README.md

 ## Installing Singularity

 If you are building the application to run on Garrawarla, you will need to have Singularity installed on whichever machine you use to perform the build.
-The difficulty of installation of Singularity depends on your operating system.
+If you choose not to build on Garrawarla, you will need to install Singularity yourself.

 ### Linux

+Depending on your distro, prebuilt Singularity packages may be available for simple installation from your package manager.
+Try searching for "singularity" or "singularity-container".

+Alternatively, you may need to build from source.
 Instructions can be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-linux) from Singularity and [here](https://pawseysc.github.io/singularity-containers/44-setup-singularity/index.html) from Pawsey.
-Depending on your distro, it may be as simple as installing the Singularity package from your package manager.

 ### Mac

-For installing Singularity on Mac, we recommend using [Brew](https://brew.sh/).
-Installation is then as simple as installing the [Singularity Brew package](https://formulae.brew.sh/formula/singularity#default).
+Installation on Mac may be done by building Singularity from source, or using a Vagrant virtual machine.
+Instructions can be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-windows-or-mac).

 ### Windows

-Installation on Windows is the most difficult, and thus we recommend not using Windows to build the application with Singularity if possible.
+Installation on Windows may be done by building Singularity from source, or using a Vagrant virtual machine.
-Instructions from Singularity may be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-windows-or-mac).
+Instructions can be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-windows-or-mac).

 ## User Interface